EvgeniaAndrikopoulou/TravelCompanyAPI/AggregatedAPI_documentation.md

 The following improvements are planned for future versions of the API:

 1. **More Unit Tests**
-   - Create funtional unit tests for LandmarkService
+   - Create more and better unit tests for LandmarkService

 2. **Caching**:
    - Implement caching mechanisms to reduce the number of calls to external APIs, improving response times and reducing costs.

 2. **Additional External APIs**:
-   - Integrate more external APIs (e.g., for transportation or restaurants) to enhance the data aggregation.
+   - Integrate more external APIs (e.g., for transportation or local news) to enhance the data aggregation.

 3. **User Authentication**:
    - Implement user authentication and authorization to allow users to save their preferences and history.

 4. **Error Reporting and Logging Enhancements**:
    - Improve error reporting mechanisms with more detailed logs for better debugging and tracing.
+5. **Utilize parallelism to decrease response times.**
+6. **Create an API endpoint to retrieve request statistics. **